robzr/shurly/README.md

 [Redix][redix] for communicating with the storage backend.
 [Redis][redis] is used as a persistent storage backend.

 ### Hashing and Encoding
-In order to balance speed, entropy, and ease of offline validation, SHA-256 was chosen as the hashing algorithm.
+In order to balance speed, entropy, and ease of offline validation, SHA-256 was chosen as the default hashing algorithm.
 The hashed value is encoded with [URL safe Base64][RFC4648-5], which covers 97% of the [RFC-3986 defined unreserved character set for URIs][RFC3986-2.3].
 This achieves an entropy-dense, RFC-compliant encoding scheme that is easily verifiable offline in modern operating systems and languages.
 If a collision is found when a new URL is submitted for shortening, the length is incremented until an available slug is found.

 ### Minimum Slug Length
 Since the slug is a truncated hash, the liklihood of collisions increases as the slug length decreases.
-The server administrator can set the minimum slug length with the `SHURLY_MIN_SLUG_LENGTH` environment variable to accomodate the desired slug entropy, which determines confidence in offline validation, and the degree of obscurity for probing slugs.
-The probability would be calculated for any two unique URLs validating to the same slug with the formula `50 / 64^slug_length` (percent), or 1 in `64^slug_length / 2`.
+The server administrator can set the minimum slug length with the `SHURLY_MIN_SLUG_LENGTH` environment variable to accomodate the desired slug entropy, which determines confidence in offline validation, and the degree of obscurity.
+The probability would be calculated for any two unique URLs validating to the same slug with the formula `50 / 64^slug_length` (percentage), or 1 in `64^slug_length / 2`.

 | Number                  | Description                               |
 |------------------------:|-------------------------------------------|